 So what’s the point of this post?

 Now for some reason, people are staying ‘switched on’ to social media twenty-four/seven, and worse still, expect you to be as well.
 They’ve chosen to be slaves to the ‘latest notification’ – just as if they had a job that depended on it.
-They’re new ‘smart’ phones allow them to be.
+They’re phones demand them to be.

 So why am I winging about other people’s habits?